jraleman/useCheatCode/README.md

 ## Implementation

 Returns `activeCheat` codes, current `keystrokes`, and some helper methods.
-Take a look at `src/useCheatCodes` to follow the implementation
+Take a look at `src/useCheatCodes`.

 ## TODO